U.S. FAA to require strengthening key part on Boeing 777 engine

 FAA Administrator Steve Dickson told a U.S. House committee that the agency is “requiring the manufacturers to address strengthen(ing) the cowling.”

-He also said the agency was working with Boeing (BA.N) and PW (RTX.N) to ensure "the structure around the engine, the cowling and the inlet area, does not damage the aircraft structure."
+He also said the agency was working with Boeing and PW to ensure “the structure around the engine, the cowling and the inlet area, does not damage the aircraft structure.”

 The FAA in February ordered immediate inspections of 777 planes with PW4000 engines before further flights, after the National Transportation Safety Board found a cracked fan blade on the United engine was consistent with metal fatigue.